noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 ### Describe characteristics of product's environment

-The music industry is ever evolving and
+The music industry is ever evolving, and ever since their creation, synthesizers have been a major component in nearly every song.
+The global market for synthesu